top of page

 Editorial Board & Peer Reviewers

-All proposals will be reviewed by the AACcessible Editorial Board.
-The Editorial Board is composed of the Professional Development Director, two lead editors and at least two peer reviewers.
-This board invites presenters, reviews proposal submissions to the Call for Papers, and helps select the most informative and evidence-based content to include in the AACES Conference.
+The AACcessible Editorial Board will review all proposals.
+The Editorial Board includes the Professional Development Director, two lead editors, and at least two peer reviewers.
+This board invites presenters, reviews proposal submissions to the Call for Presenters, and helps select the most informative and evidence-based content to include in the AACES Conference program.
 AACcessible’s acceptance of a proposal does not imply endorsement of course content, specific products, or clinical procedures.

 You can volunteer to be a peer reviewer!
 Learn more here.